Spatio-Temporal Crop Aggregation for Video Representation Learning: Introduction

+\methodName consistently improves upon the pretrained features and the significance of the improvements becomes even more evident when one considers the computational cost that other methods require.
+For instance, \methodName would achieve a performance improvement of 0.3\% over the best VideoMAE~\cite{tong2022videomae} (1600 epochs checkpoint -- fine-tuning) and of 0.6\% in the case of the best $\rho$BYOL~\cite{feichtenhofer2021large} (800 epochs checkpoint -- linear probe) on Kinetics400 with 64 V100 GPUs in about \textbf{5 minutes}.
+In contrast, as a reference and with the same computational resources, VideoMAE requires about \textbf{27.7 hours} to improve its performance of 0.5\% through fine-tuning from its 800 to 1600 epochs checkpoint, and $\rho$BYOL needs at least \textbf{48 hours} to improve of 0.4\% its linear probing performance from its 200 to 400 epochs checkpoint.

-To summarize our contributions, we propose \methodName, a novel and highly scalable video representation method that \begin{itemize} \item is trained via novel pseudo-tasks on sets of video clips (in contrast to existing methods that work only with pairs of clips \cite{ranasinghe2022self,feichtenhofer2021large,recasens2021broaden} at a time); \item results in video feature representations with a significant performance improvement in $k$-NN (retrieval), linear, and non-linear probing across a wide range of datasets for action classification (UCF~\cite{soomro2012ucf101}, HMDB~\cite{kuehne2011hmdb}, SSv2~\cite{goyal2017something}, Kinetics400~\cite{kay2017kinetics}); \item achieves consistent transfer learning performance improvement across different state of the art pre-trained backbones (in terms of architectures, scale, and pre-training tasks); \item achieves SotA results in several action classification datasets (surprisingly, our fine-tuned model even outperforms the fully fine-tuned SVT~\cite{ranasinghe2022self} on HMDB~\cite{kuehne2011hmdb}). \end{itemize}
+To summarize our contributions, we propose \methodName, a novel and highly scalable video representation method that \begin{itemize} \item is trained via novel pseudo-tasks on sets of video clips (in contrast to existing methods that work only with pairs of clips \cite{ranasinghe2022self,feichtenhofer2021large,recasens2021broaden} at a time); \item results in video feature representations with a significant performance improvement in $k$-NN (retrieval), linear, and non-linear probing across a wide range of datasets for action classification (UCF~\cite{soomro2012ucf101}, HMDB~\cite{kuehne2011hmdb}, SSv2~\cite{goyal2017something}, Kinetics400~\cite{kay2017kinetics}) and long-form video understanding (LVU~\cite{Wu2021TowardsLV}); \item achieves consistent transfer learning performance improvement across different SotA pre-trained backbones (in terms of architectures, scale, and pre-training tasks).
+For example our non-linear probed model even outperforms the fully fine-tuned SVT~\cite{ranasinghe2022self} on HMDB~\cite{kuehne2011hmdb}. \end{itemize}